The Perennial Medicine

 4) Heading home, living well to die well.
 Die before you die.
 Merge, union, return like waves to source and be born anew every moment.
 Only possible with total qualitative alignment.

-If #3 is about living well from the Tao then #4 is about dying well into the Tao.
+If #3 is about living well from the Tao, then #4 is about dying well into the Tao.
 When we’re talking about health as living well, from the Tao, essentially it’s still about God’s exhale, about the Tao’s outpouring, the waves arising, the coming into existence.
-It’s still about how the Tao moves into the world of manifestation and being able to do that more cleanly more purely, opening to be able to receive and expressthat energy, but you’re still living looking towards life, looking towards manifestation.
+It’s still about how the Tao moves into the world of manifestation and being able to do that more cleanly, more purely, opening to be able to receive and express that energy, but you’re still living looking towards life, looking towards manifestation.
 The 4th level is turning around; you’re actually no longer living looking towards life.
 That’s what I mean by the level of heading home.
 That’s why, in Taoism, it is said that the sage faces North.
 The Chinese conceive of everybody as standing like the Emperor, facing South.
-His Fire, his heart, faces the south; his kidneys face North.
+His Fire, his Heart, faces the south; his Kidneys face North.
 This is the stance of Emperorship.
 To be the Emperor, the manifestation of the Tao, of the heavenly mandate as it flows into the world, is level 3.
 To live in your life as the Emperor.
-But to live as the sage is to turn and face North, no longer facing the world, to be facing towards death; to be living with your face, in a sense, in shadow.
+But to live as the sage is to turn and face North, no longer facing the world.
+To be facing North is to be facing towards death; to be living with your face, in a sense, in shadow.
 Living, but not looking towards the world of manifestation.
 Looking towards union, living for the sake of union, looking towards the return.